Frequently Asked Questions

 What if we have a summer program?

-In order to better support nonprofits with summer programs, we have adjusted our timeline to ensure that award notifications and payments are sent out prior to mid-May.
+In order to better support nonprofits, we have adjusted our timeline to ensure that award notifications and payments are sent out prior to mid-May.
 Summer grant applications will be evaluated with the same timeline described above.

 Can anyone at the Community Foundation help me write a proposal?